Arvin-Rsl/personal-budget-tracker/README.md

 - **Persistence:** `path_provider`, `shared_preferences`
 - No backend, no API keys — all data is stored locally on-device and nothing is synced or backed up automatically.

+## Challenges

+I started this project back home (in Iran), where pub.dev — the official package registry for Flutter/Dart — was restricted, and public mirrors caused their own dependency-resolution problems.
+Every `flutter pub get` had to run `--offline`, resolving entirely from a local pub cache I had found.

+This shaped a few decisions: I checked `flutter pub cache list` before adding any new dependency, since a failed offline resolution could leave `pubspec.yaml`/`pubspec.lock` broken.
+I also leaned more on Dart's own SDK (`dart:io`, `dart:convert`) instead of reaching for extra packages — hand-rolling JSON persistence and date formatting, for example — which ended up teaching me more than just importing a package would have.

 ## Getting started